FOSSBilling/FOSSBilling/CONTRIBUTING.md

 This project and everyone participating in it are governed by the [FOSSBilling Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to the moderators on our [Discord](https://fossbilling.org/discord) server.

-### Which 'branch' should I contribute to?

-The future of FOSSBilling is the /lara branch, which is a major rewrite of the codebase built on Laravel, but there is still a long way to go until we reach a release.
-This is the branch that you should contribute to if you want to contribute to the long-term future of the project.

-In the meantime, the /main branch is being maintained with bug fixes, security updates and small enhancements.
-It is the codebase that was inherited from BoxBilling with some small enhancements and updates.

 ### Understanding the structure of FOSSBilling

 FOSSBilling is an open-source project &mdash; it's made up of over [50 modules](https://github.com/FOSSBilling/FOSSBilling/tree/master/src/modules).
 When you initially consider contributing to FOSSBilling, you might be unsure about which of those 50 modules implements the functionality you want to change or report a bug for.
 This section should help you with that.